A New beginning

 You may use these videos freely to promote Gonzalo’s coffee amongst your customers.

-A finite partnership
+A Red HOT partnership

 Our Rojo blend is now made completely with coffees from the farmer group, after the relationship model we successfully applied with our Brazil Signatures.
 It is possible to create these blends that cater to the specialty market with fine flavors desired from a set origin and still making sure the farmers also get a little something for this process.
 This is the first year we want to create the Rojo blend with the coffees we have from our 5 farmers so this also benefits them economically.
 We designed this program to achieve the flavor stability we seek while only sourcing from the same partners we work with in Nicargua.